-This study will be a qualitative research analysis because research questions will be answered through inductive coding and exploratory thematic analysis
+This study will be a qualitative research analysis because research questions will be answered through inductive coding and exploratory thematic analysis.

+Theoretical/Conceptual Framework

-Theoretical/Conceptual Framework: This study is framed by a few socialization theories namely social capital theory.
+This study is framed by a few socialization theories namely social capital theory.
 Cook (2022) sums it up by stating “Access to opportunity is socially structured”.
-Networks that link people to resources, opportunities, and norms of cooperation at the local level as well as the existence of general social trust make a difference not only for individuals, but also for organizations, communities, and society at large” (p.
+Networks that link people to resources, opportunities, and norms of cooperation at the local level and general social trust make a difference not only for individuals, but also for organizations, communities, and society at large” (p.
 1).

 Research Instrumentation

 Research will be conducted with residents in a particular housing assistance program located in Washington, D.C.
-Data will be retrieved using one on one interviews, computer accessed surveys as well as focus groups.
-This study will utilize a field-tested researcher-developed questionnaire validated by feedback from 5-7 subject matter expert in the economic, sociology and theological disciplines.
+Data will be retrieved using one-on-one interviews, computer accessed surveys, and focus groups.
+This study will utilize a field-tested researcher-developed questionnaire validated by feedback from 5-7 subject matter expert in the economic, sociology, and theological disciplines.

-Further research consideration is to conduct a comparison between the low-income housing assisted African American population in Washington, D.C. and a population consisting of a different race in a locale not in the United States, such as the UK or the Caribbean.
+Further research might compare the low-income housing assisted African American population in Washington, D.C. and a population of a different race in a locale not in the United States, such as the UK or the Caribbean.

 Research Design